 Restoration- related Impacts on Energy.
 Restoration activities at Crane Flat would require both direct and indirect uses of energy, very similar to those described under the construction in Alternative 2.
 Heavy equipment would be used to restore and enhance habitat for wildlife, restore native vegetation and hydrologic function, and remove visible evidence of the campus.
 Building demolition would include removing structures, footings, foundations, utilities, septic systems and associated plumbing, and the parking lot.
 Bobcats with ripping tools would be used to decompact soil in the parking areas and other heavily compacted areas.
 Trucks would be used to haul materials, such as imported fill material and old asphalt that were used to build the campus, from the site.
 Heavy equipment would be used to restore the topography and surface water drainages, where the landscape was previously modified.
-Equipment would be used to install interpretive exhibits at the Tuolumne Grove visitor use area, and to construct a split- rail fence adjacent to the meadow.
+Equipment would be used to remove invasive species and to plant native vegetation.
+Construction equipment would be used to install interpretive exhibits at the Tuolumne Grove visitor use area, and to construct a split- rail fence adjacent to the meadow.
 These energy uses would be required for the duration of restoration and would not constitute a long- term demand for energy.